 Call for Abstract

-World Congress on Food and Nutrition, will be organized around the theme “Discovering the new advances on food and nutrition for new generation”
+2nd World Congress on Food and Nutrition, will be organized around the theme “Food science and nutrition-The new tradition”

 Submit your abstract to any of the mentioned tracks.